 The influence of science and technology touches almost everyone every day in every part of the world.
 The Department of Physics is dedicated to providing a variety of engineering and physics curricula for students who are interested in pursuing scientific and technical professions.

-The specific curricula available in the Department of Physics are the major programs in Biomedical Physics, Physics and Physics Teaching, and the minor programs in Engineering Science and Physics.
+The specific curricula available in the Department of Physics are the major programs in Biomedical Physics, Physics and Physics Teaching, and the minor programs in Biomedical Physics and Physics.

 Distinctives of the Physics Department